kevinz420/cs225-project/README.md

 To run just the test cases use `make tests` followed by `./bin/tests`.
 Our tests cover gathering and parsing the input into a custom graph data structure, tests for the shortest path algorithm, pageranks, and betweeness centrality algorithm.

 To run the main file use `make exec` followed by `./bin/exec`, you may modify the main file as you please to play around with the data and algorithms we have written.
+The input data can be any undirected, unweighted graph.

-To clear the bin run `make clean`
+To clear the bin run `make clean`.